provrb/Logicgate-Rootkit/docs/README.md

 I can check the array of all the export names to my desired function, once I found the function I wanted, I would just return the absolute address of the function.

-After a couple of these functions, it would be a breeze to load functions I need without polluting or even adding them to my imports table, which is one way to attempt to evade AVs.
+After a couple of these functions, loading functions would be convenient as I wouldn't need to pollute my namespace or import table, which is one way to attempt to evade AVs.
 Afterwards, I got started on trying to elevate my permissions even more.

 ## SYSTEM Permissions
 In Windows, there is a built-in account known as SYSTEM or LocalSystem.
 This account is used by the operating system and